Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/boost_testing_sidemade_demo.md

 - add fixture to test and use: `BOOST_FIXTURE_TEST_CASE(LU, MatrixSolverFixture)`
 - build and run

-- add suite and add fixture there:
+- Add suite to group test cases and add fixture there:

     ```cpp
     BOOST_FIXTURE_TEST_SUITE(MatrixSolverTests, MatrixSolverFixture)